Scarification in Africa: Nigeria

-Yoruba Tribe

 Tattoos vary across regions of Africa and each tribe/people have different types of tattoos that they choose to brand themselves with, all with different meanings.
 All African tattoos are considered lived experiences, and not always for body adornment or ornamental purposes.
 It is a shared experience, tying the person to their tribe or people.
 For many African cultures, they turn to scarification rather than tattoos for their body adornment.
 This process of scarification or tattooing was seen as a huge triumph of bravery and courage, an initiation process or a rite of passage.
 For the Yoruba tribe, tattoos and scarification were used for both beautification and a representation of courage for the individual.
 African tattoos are rarely representative, which makes determining their meaning and background difficult.
 But magical practices are often linked directly to the functionality of the tattoo.
 These tattoos were not usually applied all at once, and instead were added onto over time.
 The Yoruba believed that the outer appearance was a visual representation of the inner spirit.
-Yoruba tattoo masters, or "oniisonon" -- "one who creates art"—were held in high regard, as their skill and speed was considered to be unmatched.
+Yoruba tattoo masters, or "oniisonon" — "one who creates art" —were held in high regard, as their skill and speed was considered to be unmatched.